 Some scholars believe that the five Early Bronze cities on the south end of the Dead Sea must be equated with the five “Cities of the Plain” from the Bible.
 They argue that Bab edh-Dhra likely was Sodom, that Numeira preserves the name of Gomorrah, and the other three are those less well-known.
 However, there are difficulties in this identification.

 Evidence of Destruction

-One difficulty is that most scholars date the destruction of these cities to the end of the Early Bronze Age, typically dated to c.
-2300 BC.
-The biblical date for the destruction of Sodom and Gomorrah by fire and brimstone is ca. 2070 BC., a difference of more than 200 years.
-What cannot be disputed, however, is the remarkable coincidence that the five contemporary third millennium cities are situated in the general area of the biblical Cities of the Plain.
+One difficulty is that most scholars date the destruction of these cities to the end of the Early Bronze Age, typically dated to circa 2300 BC.
+The biblical date for the destruction of Sodom and Gomorrah by fire and brimstone is circa 2070 BC, a difference of more than 200 years.
+What cannot be disputed, however, is the remarkable coincidence that the five contemporary third-millennium cities are situated in the general area of the biblical Cities of the Plain.

 Download all of our Jordan photos!

 Numeira (The Virtual World Project).
 A brief description of Numeira and a nifty site map.

 Evidence of Sodom and Gomorrah (Christian Answers).
 Article by Bryant Wood supporting the view that Numeira is the biblical Gomorrah.

 Sodom & Gomorrah (Nate Wilson).
 Gathers the biblical information and the archaeological evidence related to the Cities of the Plain.
 Also explains and critiques the various theories, including the theory by that Bab edh-Dhra is Sodom and Numeira is Gomorrah.